schnillerman/oracle-apex-docker/README.md

 > ```
 > grant <privilege> to <user>
 > ```
 > This solution might work, with me, it didn't.
+However, the ORDS update from Nov.
+8, 2024, solved the issue.

 ## Access APEX from WAN with HTTPS / Reverse Proxy
 Put the following 2 lines into ```./ORDS/config/global/settings.xml```, replacing ```<your apex domain, no trailing slash>``` with your domain's name: